 Equal treatment and pay

-You have to treat and pay your employees equally.
+You must treat and pay your employees equally.
 Working conditions must be the same for all your employees.
-Discrimination based on religion, beliefs, political opinions, race, gender, age, disabilities or any other grounds is unlawful.
+Discrimination based on religion, beliefs, political opinions, race, gender, age, disabilities, or any other grounds is unlawful.

 payroll employees have at least the same legal rights and working conditions as other employees in your company.
 If you hire employees from a temping agency or payroll company, you must inform them about your working conditions.